-In the case of a medical emergency, request medical response and give a quick description of the nature and severity of the injury to Khaki (see page 22).
+In the case of a medical emergency, request medical response and give a quick description of the nature and severity of the injury to Khaki.
 If you believe someone to be dead, call it in as a medical for an "unconscious and not breathing" person and request an immediate face-to-face with Khaki.

 In the case of a lost or found child, report the details per the lost child protocol (see page 40).
-In the case of a sexual assault or domestic violence incident, follow the appropriate protocol on page 42-43
+In the case of a sexual/domestic violence incident, follow the appropriate protocol on page 42-43